About

 Research impact

-I provide consultancy services to industry and government on a range of topics, including health technology assessment.
-From 2011–2019, I was a member of the Medical Services Advisory Committee Evaluation Sub-Committee (MSAC ESC).
+My research informs health sector policy and practice.
+I have also provided advice to industry and government on a range of health sector topics, including health technology assessment, screening, and screening follow-up.
+From 2011–2019, I was a member of the Medical Services Advisory Committee (MSAC) and its Evaluation Sub-Committee (MSAC ESC), as well as its Protocol Advisory Committee (PASC) over various periods.
 MSAC advises the Australian Minister for Health on proposed listings of medical services on the Medicare Benefits Schedule.

 Other achievements

-I serve on the editorial boards of the European Journal of Health Economics and the International Journal of Environmental Research and Public Health.
+I serve or have served on the Editorial boards of the European Journal of Health Economics and the International Journal of Environmental Research and Public Health.
 I’ve also served as guest editor for special issues of several journals, the most recent being a special issue of the Geneva Papers on Risk and Insurance.
 I am also a member of the International Health Economics Association’s Arrow Award Committee, which awards the best paper award for papers published in health economics in honour of Nobel Laureate Professor Kenneth Arrow.
+I have been invited by the Swiss Society for Health Economics, on two occasions, to provide international summer schools for doctoral students enrolled in Swiss Universities, and have been invited to speak and deliver educational sessions on health economics at a number of international conferences.

 Contact